Products

 A Visible Man traces an astonishing journey through one of the world’s most exclusive industries.
 With heart and humor, Edward candidly shares how as a Black, gay, working-class refugee, he found in fashion not only a home, but the freedom to share the world as he saw it, with Black women often at the center.
 Determined to reflect the times, through the course of his career he has championed those who have been pushed to the margins, placing first responders, octogenarians, and civil rights activists on the cover of Vogue.
 He has inspired people with new ways to dream and an exhilarating vision of what is possible, here and now.

 Written with style, grace, and emotion, A Visible Man shines a spotlight on the career of one of the greatest creative forces of our times.
-It is the story of a visionary who changed not only an industry, but how we understand beauty. - A Whisper of Curses
+It is the story of a visionary who changed not only an industry, but how we understand beauty. - A Warm Embrace

 A Whisper of Curses